codekiln/rag-example/INSTALL.md

 3. Configure and test LLM access

-The example has been tested against OpenAI and Azure OpenAI LangChain interfaces, but should work with any LLM supported by LangChain with a chat interface.
+The example has been tested against OpenAI, Azure OpenAI and Amazon Bedrock LangChain interfaces, but should work with any LLM supported by LangChain with a chat interface.